 His love of food, especially barbecue, has brought him to food science where he conducts original research for this website, and patiently answers my dumb questions.
 He has enough grills and smokers that he could open a retail business, and nobody I know understands better than he what happens when heat hits meat.

-For this Seminar, we discussed salt, why you need it in cooking, why it is essential for human survival, and how it reacts with different foods in its own special way.
-Background reading: My articles on salt and wet brines and dry brines.
+For this Seminar on Salt we discussed salt, why you need it in cooking, why it is essential for human survival, and how it reacts with different foods in its own special way.

 Harry Soo on "Getting The Most Out Of Your Weber Smokey Mountain"